MaximeNP6/CookBook/cookbook/php/README.md

 This code check if the target exist.
 If it is, the code will update the target with the new informations; or else the code will creat the new target with these informations.

+creatTargetAndAddToSegment
+--

+This code check if the target exist.
+If it is not, it will create the target.
+Then the code will add the target to a segment (using the id-segment).

 Coming soon
 --